What is the difference between closed and open Rhinoplasty. How do you know which is right for you? Thank you.

 The biggest difference between the open and closed rhinoplasty is a small incision on the columella (bottom) of the nose.
 This 6 mm incision allows the surgeon to peel the skin of the lower nose back to fully visualize the tip and dorsum of the nose.
 In the closed procedure, there is not as much visualization since the skin is not peeled back.
 I use the open approach for any rhinoplasty that needs extensive tip or dorsal work.
 If the patient, just has a slight dorsal hump, I would then choose the closed approach.
 It is important for you to let your experienced rhinoplasty surgeon to examine you first to make a recommendation on which type of rhinoplasty would best suit your needs.

-Open or closed rhinoplasty
+Is open or closed rhinoplasty better?

-Closed vs Open Rhinoplasty
+Difference Between Closed and Open Rhinoplasty

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.